scherian03033/AutoBackup/Notes.md

 * fix getBkupSize function for Linux - no paste, replace with perl
 * Make sure "no file change" takes precedence over new backup level needed
 * Thorough code walkthrough / unit test
+* Fix case of snar present, dependent tar missing, still does incremental.
+Perhaps it's not a defect worth fixing since auto backup will check for tar file sizes to determine appropriate level.
+If tar files are missing, doesn't do the backup.
+Alternately, just exploit the auto logic to decide if there's a problem.
+Seems easy.
+Will do that.